huseinzol05/water-healer/README.md

 ---

-**water-healer**, Extension of Streamz to update Kafka consumer offset for every successful sink.
+**water-healer**, Forked of Streamz to update Kafka consumer offset for every successful sink.

 This library also added streaming metrics, auto-shutdown, auto-graceful, checkpointing and additional functions to stream pipeline.